 Our stomachs?
 We’re an instrument to grow a baby so perfect, who also used that soft postpartum belly to cuddle on during an afternoon nap.

 Our stretch marks?
 Visible reminders that life now is way better, happier, more fulfilling than it ever was before.
 Because who would ever want to imagine going back – living life for even one second – without these precious babies?

 Our skin?
 Full of experience.
 Wisdom.
 Smile lines that have stories to tell, extra oil to prove that we are still young enough for second chances, and dryness to remind us that it’s always good to exfoliate the bad and embrace the good things in life.

 And our butt?
 Girl, you know your hubby still stares at it.
 It’s sexy, perfect, and beautiful.

 Let’s realize that our shape does not equal our worth.

 This one is such a trap that women today fall into.
-So much insecurity and self-loathing and silent hate against the way they look, all because of the way their body is shaped, or how it’s changed, or how it’s simply not perfect anymore.
+So much insecurity and self-loathing and silent hate against the way they look, all because of how their body is shaped, or how it’s changed, or how it’s simply not perfect anymore.

 No way.
 Not me.
-I’m embracing this mom bod of mine in 2018.
-I’m replacing the ideal with the healthy, finding empowerment in the changes, and knowing that I am not only enough, I am worth celebrating – and so is this body.
+I’m embracing this mom bod of mine.
+I’m replacing the ideal with the healthy, finding empowerment in the changes, and knowing that I am not only enough, but I am also worth celebrating – and so is this body.